GlomGing85/LimboOS.Repo/README.md

 > **Note:** This OS is intended to run inside the Limbo emulator.

-1. Download the latest `.img` file from the releases (or build it yourself).
+1. Download the latest `.iso` file from the releases (or build it yourself).
 2. Load it into [Limbo Emulator](https://github.com/limboemu/Limbo).
 3. Boot and enjoy the lightweight experience!